zephyrproject-rtos/zephyr/boards/xtensa/odroid_go/doc/index.rst

 ********

 ODROID-GO Game Kit is a "Do it yourself" ("DIY") portable game console by HardKernel.
-It fetaures a custom ESP32-WROVER with 16 MB flash and it operates from 80 MHz - 240 MHz [1]_.
+It features a custom ESP32-WROVER with 16 MB flash and it operates from 80 MHz - 240 MHz [1]_.

 The features include the following: